andrewallenbruce/didactic-octo-fortnight/R/forager Package.md

  - Event Date: Entry/Post Date

 ## Patient Visit Count
 - Description: Count of unique encounters between patient, provider and date of service.
 Sum of all Patient Encounters.
-This KPI is a claim level measure, meaning when sliced by a charge level dimension, such as CPT code, the results may be skewed.
+This [[Key Performance Indicator|KPI]] is a claim level measure, meaning when sliced by a charge level dimension, such as [[Current Procedural Terminology|CPT]] code, the results may be skewed.
 - Example/Calculation:
 	- A patient who saw a physician on one day or twice in one day is equal to one Patient Visit Count.
 	- A patient who saw a physician twice on two separate days of service is two Patient Visit Counts.